qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-3.rst

 The real advantage here is the ``event`` key which tells the qooxdoo property system to fire an event every time the property value changes.
 This event is mandatory for the whole :doc:`data binding </pages/data_binding/single_value_binding>` we want to use later.
 But that's it for setting up a property.
 You can find all possible property keys :doc:`in the documentation </pages/core/properties_quickref>`.

-Now we need to connect the property of the store with the property of the *twitter service*.
+Now we need to connect the property of the store with the property of the *identica service*.
 That's an easy task with the :doc:`single value binding </pages/data_binding/single_value_binding>` included in the qooxdoo data binding.
 Just add the following line after the creation of the data store:

 ::

   this.__store.bind("model", this, "tweets");

 This line takes care of synchronizing the two properties, the model property of the store and the tweets property of our service object.
-That means as soon as data is available in the store, the data will also be set as tweets in the twitter service.
-Thats all we need to do in the twitter service class for fetching the data.
+That means as soon as data is available in the store, the data will also be set as tweets in the identica service.
+Thats all we need to do in the identica service class for fetching the data.
 Now its time to bring the data to the UI.

 .. _pages/desktop/tutorials/tutorial-part-3#bring_the_tweets_to_the_ui: